rdparedes/linelos/README.md

 * Currently, only [one format](src/linelos/gmail/message/pacificard.clj) of
   message is supported.
 That is just the basic idea put into workable code, but ideally the parsing and regex stuff would be provided with the request.
+* Move Google authentication and token obtaining logic to Frontend apps.
 * Documentation for the API.

 ## Setup